 Books about traditional Chinese culture

-This inspiring tale is about a Chinese girl who had a grandfather that let his grandchildren undergo tutoring, regardless of whether they were boys or girls.
-She loves to learn and tells him she would rather go to university than get married.
-Working hard to defy stereotypes, she’s the first woman in her generation to attend college.
+This inspiring tale is about a Chinese girl, Ruby, who had a grandfather that let his grandchildren undergo tutoring, regardless of whether they were boys or girls.
+Ruby loves to learn!
+She tells her grandfather that she would rather go to university than get married.
+Working hard to defy stereotypes, she becomes the first Chinese woman in her generation to attend college.

 - Author: Shirin Yim Bridges